 The risk appetite of the Company is limited.
 This is also embedded in the structure of the Company, in which external financing is applied only for internal financing purposes with limited risks.
 Reference is also made to disclosures below on separate risks.
-Additionally, a fixed spread is set on the interest expenses resulting in a higher interest income on the intercompany loans receivable.
+Additionally, all funds are being on-lent and a fixed spread is set on the interest expenses resulting in a higher interest income on the intercompany loans receivable.
 The Company has designed and implemented control measures in order to mitigate risks.
 These control measures are both automated and manual.
 Amongst others the control measures are monitoring, reviewing, 4-eye principles and authorization matrices within Südzucker group.